etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Dataset.md

 The last step in the process is to package the module and distribute across to the end user.

-To package a module, execute the command `ant package.module-Dmodule=modulelename` , where modulename is the Java package name of the module.
+To package a module, execute the command `ant package.module -Dmodule=modulename` , where modulename is the Java package name of the module.

 So in the case of the how-to module, the command would be: